Philip IV of France: Youth

 After the unsuccessful Aragonese Crusade against Peter III of Aragon, which ended in October 1285, Philip may have negotiated an agreement with Peter for the safe withdrawal of the Crusader army.
 This pact is attested to by Catalan chroniclers.
 Joseph Strayer points out that such a deal was probably unnecessary, as Peter had little to gain from provoking a battle with the withdrawing French or angering the young Philip, who had friendly relations with Aragon through his mother.

 Philip married Queen Joan I of Navarre (1271–1305) on 16 August 1284.
 The two were affectionate and devoted to each other and Philip refused to remarry after Joan's death in 1305, despite the great political and financial rewards of doing so.
 The primary administrative benefit of the marriage was Joan's inheritance of Champagne and Brie, which were adjacent to the royal demesne in Ile-de-France, and thus effectively were united to the king's own lands, expanding his realm.
 The annexation of wealthy Champagne increased the royal revenues considerably, removed the autonomy of a large semi-independent fief and expanded royal territory eastward.
 Philip also gained Lyon for France in 1312.

 Navarre remained in personal union with France, beginning in 1284 under Philip and Joan, for 44 years.
 The Kingdom of Navarre in the Pyrenees was poor but had a degree of strategic importance.
 When in 1328 the Capetian line went extinct, the new Valois king, Philip VI, attempted to permanently annex the lands to France, compensating the lawful claimant, Joan II of Navarre, senior heir of Philip IV, with lands elsewhere in France.
 However, pressure from Joan II's family led to Phillip VI surrendering the land to Joan in 1329, and the rulers of Navarre and France were again different individuals.

 Reign

-After marrying Joan I of Navarre, becoming Philip I of Navarre, Philip ascended the French throne at the age of 17.
-He was crowned on 6 January, in 1286 in Reims.
+After marrying Joan I of Navarre, and becoming Philip I of Navarre, Philip ascended the French throne at the age of 17.
+He was crowned as King on 6 January 1286 in Reims.
 As king, Philip was determined to strengthen the monarchy at any cost.
 He relied, more than any of his predecessors, on a professional bureaucracy of legalists.
-To the public he kept aloof, and left specific policies, especially unpopular ones, to his ministers; as such he was called a "useless owl" by his contemporaries, among them Bishop Saisset.
-His reign marks the transition in France from a charismatic monarchy – which could all but collapse in an incompetent reign – to a more bureaucratic kingdom, a move, under a certain historical reading, towards modernity.
+To the public he kept aloof, and left specific policies, especially unpopular ones, to his ministers; as such he was compared to a "useless owl" by Bishop Saisset.
+Others like William of Nogaret idealized him, praising him for his piety and support of the Church.
+His reign marks the transition to a more centralized administration, characterized by the emergence or consolidation of the King's Council, the Parlement and the Court of Auditors, a move, under a certain historical reading, towards modernity.